-Double fatality on Northland highway - emergency services at the scene
+Triple fatality on Northland highway - emergency services at the scene

-A statement from police said emergency services are at the scene of a fatal two car crash on State Highway 1 near Towai 39km north-west of Whangārei.
+A statement from police said emergency services are at the scene of a fatal two-car crash on State Highway 1 near Towai, 39km northwest of Whangārei.

-Police were called to the scene at approximately 2.17pm.
+Police were called to the scene about 2.17pm.

-''We have limited information at this stage, but can confirm that two people have sadly died at the scene,'' the police statement said.
+''We have limited information at this stage, but can confirm that three people have sadly died at the scene,'' the police statement said.

 Advertisement